nvariant/repoj/Code_Book.md

 These represent the activities the subjects were performing during the experiment as measurements were taken from the cell phone worn by the subjects.

 ##feature vector
-These varibles give the 561 measuremensts and statistical derivations of the measurements taken by the smartphone during the subjects' activities.
+These varibles give the 561 measuremensts and statistical derivations of the measurements taken by the smartphone during the activities of the subjects.
 The values are all normalized to a range of [1, 1].

 The measurements selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.